 Many agencies do just let them know.
 If you haven’t, the hot springs are where the detours are usually made.
 In our case, the driver asked if anyone was going to the Atacama, they could choose to go in another vehicle.

-For all trips, it is necessary to take out travel insurance, but for some destinations, in particular, you could say that it is mandatory; it is the case of the Salar de Uyuni.
+It is necessary to take out travel insurance for all trips, but for some destinations, in particular, you could say that it is mandatory; it is the case of the Salar de Uyuni.

 Have you visited the Uyuni salt flat?
 What surprised you the most?
 Did it affect your height?
 Tell us about your experience to help more travelers get to know this wonder!!!